orientechnologies/orientdb-docs/source/Configuration.md

 ##### storage.configuration.syncOnUpdate

-Should we perform force sync of storage configuration for each update.
+Indicates a force sync should be performed for each update on the storage configuration..

 ```
 Setting name...: storage.configuration.syncOnUpdate